Long-term symptoms after COVID-19 ("long COVID")

 - impaired ability to think and concentrate (so-called "brain fog")

 - impaired memory

-- altered sense of taste and / or smell
+- altered sense of taste and/or smell

-Risk factors for long-term symptoms after COVID-19
+Risk factors for long-term symptoms

 Women are more prone to long-term symptoms than men, regardless of whether they have been admitted to hospital or not.

-Knowledge about long-term symptoms
+Knowledge of long-term symptoms